phax/peppol-commons/README.md

 # News and noteworthy

+* v6.2.2 - 2018-11-30
+    * Made process identifier scheme optional when using `SimpleIdentifierFactory`
 * v6.2.1 - 2018-11-22
     * Updated to ph-commons 9.2.0
     * Added a special truststore to access directory.peppol.eu and added this to the complete truststore as well